…or maybe just TEA ARE ASS EIGHTY FTW!!!one!!eleven!

 Well, there are a few main upgrades shown in the pics above.

-We didn’t use FreHD for this particular project (left for other projects) but we’ve definitely used M3SE but I had to pimp it a bit first.
+We didn’t use FreHD for this particular project (left for other projects) but we’ve used M3SE but I had to pimp it a bit first.

 First of all, I had to 3D print a case for it.
-The model is already out there on the thingiverse.com.
+The model is already out there on thingiverse.com.
 That part was easily done.

 However, the CF card reader that I had, had a female connector and this didn’t fit as I would like it to fit.

-Obviously, we’ve needed to modern/retro hax it 😉
+We’ve needed to modern/retro hax it 😉

 Removing the original socket is a bit hard but doable.
 I did it by trimming it on a grinder and then removing plastic along with pins with a soldering iron.

 Next, I had to reconnect it with a previously prepared ribbon wire.